DEPT: MEDICAL EDUCATION

 3. All residents and faculty members must demonstrate responsiveness to patient needs that supersedes self-interest.
 This includes the recognition that under certain circumstances, the best interests of the patient may be served by transitioning that patient’s care to another qualified and rested provider.

-4. The Residency Program(s) must provide a professional, respectful, and civil environment that is free from mistreatment, abuse, or coercion of students, residents, faculty, and staff.
-The Residency Programs, in partnership with Santa Barbara Cottage Hospital, have a process for education of residents and faculty regarding unprofessional behavior and have a confidential process for reporting, investigating, and addressing such concerns.
+4) The Residency Program(s) must provide a professional, equitable, respectful, and civil environment that is free from discrimination, sexual and other forms of harassment, mistreatment, abuse, or coercion of students, residents, faculty, and staff.
+The Residency Programs, in partnership with Santa Barbara Cottage Hospital, have a process for education of residents and faculty regarding unprofessional behavior and have a confidential process for reporting, investigating, and addressing such concerns in a timely manner.

 i) Education of residents and faculty at their respective orientation(s).
 The education on Code of Conduct includes: Standards of Behavior (Attitude, Communication, Appearance, Privacy/Confidentiality, Commitment to Co-Workers), Unacceptable Behaviors, Procedures for Conflict Management and Resolution (In the Moment Response and Documentation Procedures with Follow-up), and Consequences for Non-Compliance.